Admission of children to Year 7 for September 2021

 |Stretford Grammar School

 All information is updated as and when required.

 Altrincham Grammar School for Girls, Sale Grammar School, Stretford Grammar School and Urmston Grammar are using the same entrance test and consequently your child will only sit one test.
-Parents can request that the raw score is shared between all four schools for inclusion in their standardisation.
-Parents can therefore choose to receive results for all four schools.
-Please read the registration form carefully and tick the appropriate statement to request that the scores are shared.
+Parents can choose to receive standardised results for all four schools.
+Please read the registration form carefully and tick the schools that you wish to receive the standardised results for.
 Scores cannot be retrospectively shared between the schools after the standardisation process has taken place.

 Altrincham Grammar School for Boys, Loreto Grammar School and St Ambrose Grammar School are NOT part of the Consortium and do not do the CEM Test.

 ADMISSIONS PROCEDURE FOR ADMISSION IN SEPTEMBER 2021